rjtanner/sciserver_cookbooks/xmm/analysis-xmm-ABC-guide-EPIC-source-spectrum.md

 grouped_spectra = 'mos1_grp.fits'

 inargs = {}
-inargs = {'spectrumset': source_spectra_file,
+inargs = {'spectrumset' : source_spectra_file,
-          'groupedset': grouped_spectra,
+          'groupedset'  : grouped_spectra,
-          'arfset': arf_file,
+          'arfset'      : arf_file,
-          'rmfset': rmf_file,
+          'rmfset'      : rmf_file,
-          'backgndset': bkg_spectra_file,
+          'backgndset'  : bkg_spectra_file,
-          'mincounts': '30'}
+          'mincounts'   : 30}

-w('specgroup', inargs).run()
+MyTask('specgroup', inargs).run()
 ```

 At this point, the spectrum stored in the file `mos1_grp.fits` is ready to be analyzed using an analysis package such as XSPEC.
-For a simple example of that see the notebook [Fitting an EPIC Spectrum in XSPEC](./analysis-xmm-ABC-guide-spectra-fitting.ipynb) based on Chapter 13 of the ABC Guide.
+For a simple example of that see the notebook [Fitting an EPIC Spectrum in XSPEC](./analysis-xmm-ABC-guide-spectra-fitting.md) based on Chapter 13 of the ABC Guide.